 logo2

-Macdonald's pharmacy was one of the pioneer drug stores in the Copper Country, and also one of the longest running.
-It arguably had the oldest pharmacy bottle embossed with a Copper Country name.
-The business started with D. T. Macdonald and continued with his son, Norman Macdonald.
+Macdonald's pharmacy was among the pioneer drug stores in the Copper Country, and the first for the village of Red Jacket (25).
+It arguably had the oldest embossed pharmacy bottle in the Copper Country.
+The business started with D. T. Macdonald and continued with his son Norman.

 Daniel Turner Macdonald was born in Scotland on 07 Nov 1821 (23).
 He graduated from the Glasgow Apothecary Hall in 1846 (25).
-He was then employed as an mining agent in Scotland, Norway, Ireland, and Germany (25,30).
+He was then employed as a mining agent in Scotland, Norway, Ireland, and then Germany (25,30).
 He and his wife, Anne Marie Holst, who was born in Norway (23), had their first three children, including Norman, in Germany (1).
 They immigrated to the U.S. in 1868 (25).
-Since Norman was born on 16 Aug 1863 (24), he would have been 5 years old when he arrived.
+Since Norman was born on 16 Aug 1863 (24), he would have been five years old when he arrived.
 Daniel first worked at a silver mine on the north shore of Lake Superior for 1.5 years (25).
-When the mine closed, he moved the family to Red Jacket, where he purchased the corner lot, erected a store, and started his druggist business in Aug 1869; being the first drug store in the village (25).
+When the mine closed, he moved the family to Red Jacket, where he purchased the corner lot, erected a store, and started his druggist business in Aug 1869 (25).
 The 1870 U.S. Federal Census placed them in Calumet Township (3) and D. T. Macdonald was listed as a druggist in Calumet in the 1873 Michigan State Polk directory (4).

 Newspaper ad - <i>Northwestern Mining Journal</i>, 04 Jun 1873